masteringmodernpayments/book/_hours.md

 * Fixed a bunch of security warnings
 * Added a bunch of tests
 * Added some cool stuff to the transaction form
+* The form is still pretty ugly, though.
+It needs some major love, including removing responsive styling for the iframe version.